oliverklee/ext-csv_to_openimmo/README.md

 - "vermarktungsart" (will always be "MIETE_PACHT")
 - other image types than JPEG
-- the type of transfer ("uebertragung > umfang", will always be "TEIL")
+- the type of transfer ("uebertragung > umfang", will always be "VOLL")

 ## Sponsorship